 Large (2.5+ inches)

 Once you get beyond two and a half inches you’re looking at some big fucking grinders.
 These are best left sitting on your shelf or in a drawer.
-They’re made for grinding larger amounts of weed (more than a few grams) at a time, will be the most expensive and are obviously the largest.
+They’re made for grinding larger amounts of herb (more than a few grams) at a time, will be the most expensive and are obviously the largest.

-I’d really only advise someone who consumes a lot of weed on a regular bases to get one of these.
+I’d really only advise someone who consumes a lot of herb on a regular bases to get one of these.
 If you’re regularly throwing parties or smoke in groups frequently you’ll get a lot of value out of this.
 Even if you’re a regular consumer you’re probably going to be just fine with a smaller size than large.

 Great For: The Entertainer, The Mass Producer